demisto/content/Packs/OpenCTI/Integrations/OpenCTI/README.md

 ### opencti-indicator-field-remove
 ***
-Remove field from indicator.
-Avalible fields to remove - marking defenition, label.
+Remove indicator field value.
+Fields which values can be removed are marking definition and label.

 #### Base Command